defund12/defund12.org/_emails/us/pennsylvania/philadelphia.md

 - Alison.Stohr@phila.gov
 - James.kenney@phila.gov
 - brian.abernathy@phila.gov
-subject: Commit to reallocate for social equity / Defund the PPD
 body: "Dear Philadelphia City Council, \n\nMy name is [NAME], and I am a resident of [District/Neighborhood].
 Mayor Kenney’s proposed Philadelphia budget for fiscal year 2021 has proposed a $14 million increase for the Philadelphia police department